 Breaking rules with a tuxedo -that is, treating a tuxedo as if it were a suit- doesn’t show great style.
 It shows a lack of understanding around why a tuxedo is what it is.
 To dilute the tuxedo’s formality is to walk around wearing a sartorial oxymoron.

 If you really want to stand out from the crowd when you’re at a semi-formal event, we suggest doing two things:

-- Opt for non-standard but acceptable details: Wear midnight blue instead of black.
-Throw on some opera pumps.
+- Opt for non-standard but acceptable details: Wear midnight blue instead of black and when choosing tux shoes throw on some opera pumps.

 - Make sure the fit is impeccable: The most expensive, elegant clothes in the world are nothing if they don’t fit properly.

 Sometimes, having respect for tradition is the most stylish thing of all.

 A tux is a tux, and a suit is a suit.
 Knowing the differences between the two is important because at some point in his life, there’s a good chance that a man will have to wear a tuxedo.
 Many places sell things that aren’t tuxes, but are marketed as such.
 These orphan children are neither suits nor dinner jackets, and they have no place in the wardrobe.